 While a couple of fastpacking-appropriate sleeping bags have been in the iRunFar team’s rotation for a few years, for this guide, we set out to research dozens and test 15 of what we thought could be the best sleeping bags for three-season fastpacking and ultralight backpacking.

 We rated the bags on their warmth, shape, comfort, and weight, carefully examining the quality and quantity of down in each.
-Since the initial publication of this guide, we have continued to add new sleeping bags to our rotation, providing you with the best ultralight sleeping bag options on the market.
+Since the initial publication of this guide, we have continued to add new sleeping bags to our rotation in order to providing you with recommendations on the best ultralight sleeping bag options on the market.

-We tested sleeping bags on adventures in Silverton, Colorado; the Wasatch Mountains of northern Utah; the Mazatzal Mountains of central Arizona; and various locations throughout the canyon country of the Colorado Plateau.
+We tested sleeping bags on adventures in the San Juan Mountains of southwestern Colorado; the Wasatch Mountains of northern Utah; the Mazatzal Mountains of central Arizona; and various locations throughout the canyon country of the Colorado Plateau.
 Some of our team members also head to New Zealand regularly to test gear in a completely different climate.
-For this guide, a team of fastpackers with a wide range of body types tested these ultralight sleeping bags in various temperatures and environmental conditions to help you determine which bag will work best for you.
+Our team has a wide range of body types, and we tested these ultralight sleeping bags in various temperatures and environmental conditions.

 Testing the Enlightened Equipment Convert Sleeping Quilt – 20 Degree in Colorado, which we called our runner-up for the best fastpacking sleeping bag.
 Photo: iRunFar/Eszter Horanyi